Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Sentrum (Karl Johan area)

-Sentrum is the classic city-break base near major attractions and transport.
+Classic city-break base near major sights and transport.

 Best for: short stays, shopping, easy logistics